 + PRC09 | Hybrid Identity in a World of Consumerization

 Many of us have been cocooned in an Active Directory environment, where Single-Sign-On (SSO) and Kerberos authentication has become the norm.
 But now we need to give our users access to applications and services that are public cloud based, on devices we do not control.
 And of course the mirror, where partners and users are using social media identity and need access to our applications and services, be they running on-premises or in a cloud environment.
 It’s time to stretch the boundaries and encompass identity from multiple sources, a true identity mashup.
 What’s more, users expect SSO and to be able to use their own devices to access applications regardless of whether those devices are based on Windows, iOS, or Android.
-Come to this seminar and discover how ADFS and the Web Application proxy in Windows Server 2012 R2 combines with Active Directory, partner identity, Windows Azure Active Directory identity services, and create solutions that will take identity into the future.
+Come to this seminar and discover how Active Directory Federation Services (AD FS) and the Web Application proxy in Windows Server 2012 R2 combines with Active Directory, partner identity, Microsoft Azure Active Directory identity services, and create solutions that will take identity into the future.
 Add support for BYODs via Workplace Join, management via Windows InTune, additional security through authentication policies with multi-factor authentication and you are good to go.
-John Craddock, who has worked with AD and federated identity since the beginning, peels back the onion skin and shows you what’s really going on; be prepared to go deep.
+John Craddock, who has worked with Active Directory and federated identity since the beginning, peels back the onion skin and shows you what’s really going on; be prepared to go deep.
 The pre-con is packed with demos and troubleshooting tips and tricks.
-Don’t miss out, sign-up now."
+Don’t miss out, sign-up now.
+Join the Conversation.

 + PRC10 | Using Microsoft System Center 2012 R2 Configuration Manager in the Real World: Notes from the Field